 - 4 squares vanilla almond bark

-- 12 Oreo cookies (the Spring cookies with yellow filling are fun!)
+- 12 Oreo cookies

-- pastel colored m&m’s
+- 1 package pastel colored M&M's

 - Using a fork, lift the coated cookie out of the bark and gently tap the fork against the edge of the bowl a few time to remove excess bark.
-Slide cookie onto the lined baking sheet.

-- Let the almond bark harden, and enjoy!
+- Let the chocolate harden, and enjoy!